eclipse-tractusx/sig-infra/.github/ISSUE_TEMPLATE/support-add-project-contributor.md

 > __Before requesting the project contributor role, please make sure, that you:__
 >
-> - Make yourself familiar with the Eclipse project roles: https://eclipse-tractusx.github.io/docs/oss/contributor-committer
+> - Make yourself familiar with the Eclipse Foundation project roles: https://eclipse-tractusx.github.io/docs/oss/contributor-committer
-> - Make ourself familiar with prerequisites, like a signed ECA: https://eclipse-tractusx.github.io/docs/oss/getting-started
+> - Make ourselves familiar with prerequisites, like a signed ECA: https://eclipse-tractusx.github.io/docs/oss/getting-started
-> - Check the committer list of our project and higlight at least one of them on this issue, since every committer
+> - Check the committer list of our project and highlight at least one of them on this issue, since every committer
 > can add project contributors: https://projects.eclipse.org/projects/automotive.tractusx/who

-## Neccessary Information
+## Necessary Information

 Email address to add: <!-- This has to be the email, you use for your Eclipse Foundation account -->
 Committers, that could take over: <!-- Highlight committers you already know or any other with their GitHub handle here in the form of @<github-handle> -->

-Please make sure, that you accept the invitation you recieve from GitHub, after you have been added as project contributor.
+Please make sure, that you accept the invitation you receive from GitHub, after you have been added as project contributor.